 - Take your beloved pet with you or ensure that your pet has a temporary home until you are settled into a pet-friendly house.

-- Consult with an experienced family lawyer to seek advice about your personal circumstances and what other steps you need to take to protect your interests.
+- Consult with the best family lawyers gold coast area to seek advice about your personal circumstances and what other steps you need to take to protect your interests.

-At Collective Family Law we offer a free initial consultation where we can walk you through all of the steps before or after you separate.
-Our experienced lawyers can help you in your unique set of circumstances.
+At Collective Family Law we offer family law consultation free initial consultation where we can walk you through all of the steps before or after you separate.
+Our experienced gold coast family lawyers can help you in your unique set of circumstances.